Alpine Wonderland: Switzerland 8 Day Itinerary

 The city’s Old Town is a UNESCO World Heritage Site and for a good reason.
 Walking along the cobblestone streets and admiring the well-preserved medieval architecture is like stepping back in time.
 You can’t help but be impressed by the sandstone buildings, ornate fountains, and the iconic Zytglogge, a medieval clock tower that has been keeping time since the early 13th century.
 For an in depth insight, I highly recommend doing a guided tour of Bern.

 For nature enthusiasts, Bern doesn’t disappoint.
 The city is home to the enchanting Rosengarten, an idyllic rose garden with over 200 varieties of roses, offering a tranquil retreat right in the heart of the city.
-The Bear Park is another must-visit, which pays homage to Bern’s emblematic animal.
-Here you can see these magnificent creatures wandering around their well-designed habitat.

 And let’s not forget the River Aare.
 In the Summer, one of Bern’s unique experiences is floating down this beautiful turquoise river, surrounded by lush vegetation and views of the gorgeous Old Town.

 No visit to Bern would be complete without experiencing its vibrant gastronomy.
 I recommend heading to the city’s farmers markets, which offer fresh, locally sourced produce, and Swiss specialties.
 While you’re here, you can also sample the traditional Bernese platter, which is a hearty meal typically consisting of roast beef, sausages, bacon, and potatoes.
+If you’re a foodie this is one of the best stops on your 8 day Switzerland itinerary! 🍽️

-Luxury: Hotel Schweizerhof Bern & Spa
+Where to stay in Bern: Hotel Schweizerhof Bern & Spa 🏩

 But do note that Bern has a range of accommodations to suit all budgets, so as always, to find hotels that best match yours, be sure to browse on Hotellook!